Air Conditioner Repair Checklist

 If you’re using a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for troubleshooting.
 If you still can’t get it to work, call us at 201-268-5663 for help.

 Your cooling equipment probably has a shut-off switch by its condenser.
 This lever is commonly in a metal box mounted on your residence.
-If your air conditioner has recently been serviced, the device may have inadvertently been positioned in the “off” setting.
+If your air conditioner has recently been serviced, the device may have inadvertently been turned off.

 Overflowing Condensate Drain Pan